Vulkan4D/v4d_project/README.md

 **Vulkan4D** is a game engine meant for large scale open worlds with high fidelity graphics.

 * Pure C++17 game engine (C++20 coming soon)
+* 100% Ray-traced using Vulkan's VK_KHR_ray_tracing extension
-* Build games for 64-bit Windows and Linux platforms with dedicated GPU
+* Build games for 64-bit Windows and Linux platforms with dedicated ray-tracing-capable GPU
 * Developed from the ground up for optimal use of the Vulkan API and Ray-Tracing
 * Specialized for completely dynamic or procedural worlds with user-created content
 * Fully Modular and supports Modding out of the box